|Understand your MSDS with the MS-Demystifier||Search ALL our MSDS info|

 Another example of the tremendous amount of heat that can be generated by an oxidation-reduction reaction is the thermite reaction (link includes video).
 Here, iron oxide (rust, containing Fe3+) is reduced to iron metal (Fe0) and the aluminum (Al0) is oxidized to aluminum oxide (containing Al3+):

 Always store oxidizers away from flammable or combustible materials as well as sources of heat, flame or sparks.
-Be sure to examine the MSDS and label carefully to determine which materials are incompatible.
+Be sure to examine the SDS and label carefully to determine which materials are incompatible.

 Disclaimer: The information contained herein is believed to be true and accurate, however ILPI makes no guarantees concerning the veracity of any statement.
 Use of any information on this page is at the reader's own risk.
 ILPI strongly encourages the reader to consult the appropriate local, state and federal agencies concerning the matters discussed herein.